dit4c/dit4c-website/src/running.md

 ### In Production

 You likely will want to run Cassandra with replication.
-While the portal is not currently capable of running as a cluster, this will allow restart from a cold stand-by machine should that be necessary.
+While the portal is not currently capable of running as a cluster, this will allow relatively quick restart on a cold stand-by machine should that be necessary.
+If you wish to use etcd to coordinate that cluster, take a look at <https://github.com/dit4c/container-cassandra-etcd>.

 Cassandra authentication can be configured [as described in its manual](https://docs.datastax.com/en/cassandra/3.0/cassandra/configuration/secureConfigNativeAuth.html).
 The DIT4C portal and scheduler use [akka-persistence-cassandra](https://github.com/akka/akka-persistence-cassandra/), which provides [authentication configuration](https://github.com/akka/akka-persistence-cassandra/blob/v0.23/src/main/resources/reference.conf#L164).

+Examples of Cassandra backup scripts can be found in <https://github.com/dit4c/backup-scripts>.

 ## DIT4C portal